Jajá Coelho: Al-Ahli Dubai

 On 24 June 2011, it was announced that Jajá Coelho would agree to terms on a three-year contract with UAE League giants Al-Ahli.
 In September the transfer was completed, for €4.5 million.

 Metalist Kharkiv

 On 14 January 2013, Jajá Coelho joined Ukrainian club Metalist Kharkiv for an undisclosed fee.

 Kayserispor

-On 12 July 2013, Jajá Coelho reached an agreement with Turkish Super Lig side Kayserispor as a 1+3 years loan.
-He will wear number ten in Kayserispor.
+On 12 July 2013, Jajá Coelho reached an agreement with Süper Lig side Kayserispor for a 1+3-year loan.

 Chongqing Lifan

 In February 2015, Jajá Coelho transferred to Chinese Super League side Chongqing Lifan.

 Lokeren

-First half season of 2015-2016 he spent in Belgium Jupiler Pro League club K.S.C.
+The first half season of 2015–16 Jajá Coelho spent in Belgium Jupiler Pro League club K.S.C.
 Lokeren Oost-Vlaanderen, netting 3 goals in 11 games.

 Buriram United

 On 14 January 2017, Jajá Coelho joined Thai club Buriram United.

 Muangthong United

-Jajá Coelho joined Thai club on permanent contact from Lokeren.
-He plays first official match as substitute in 2018 AFC Champions League play-off against Johor.
+Jajá Coelho joined Thai club Muangthong United on a permanent contract from Lokeren.
+He played his first official match as a substitute in the 2018 AFC Champions League play-off against Johor.